babylonhealth/ios-playbook/Cookbook/Technical-Documents/PullAssigners.md

 1. First you need a GitHub team containing the list of all the people you want Pull Assigner to pick reviewers from.

    * For the iOS repos, we use the team `@Babylonpartners/iOS-Admin` for this, which should contain every iOS developer that are on our team.
 So if you need the same list of reviewers, you can just use this one instead of creating one.
-   * If you need a different list to pick your reviewers from, you'd need to create a team via [this page on GitHub](https://github.com/orgs/Babylonpartners/new-team), and once it's created, go to the team's page and add Members to that new team ([e.g. here for `ios-bot-owners`](https://github.com/orgs/Babylonpartners/teams/ios-bot-owners/members))
+   * If you need a different list to pick your reviewers from, you'd need to create a team via [this page on GitHub](https://github.com/orgs/Babylonpartners/new-team), and once it's created, go to the team's page and add Members to that new team ([e.g. here for `ios-admin`](https://github.com/orgs/Babylonpartners/teams/ios-admin/members))

-2. Next, **make sure that this GitHub team –containing the people you want as reviewers– has access to your repository**, via the "Repositories" tab in the team's page ([e.g. here for `ios-bot-owners`](https://github.com/orgs/Babylonpartners/teams/ios-bot-owners/repositories))
+2. Next, **make sure that this GitHub team –containing the people you want as reviewers– has access to your repository**, via the "Repositories" tab in the team's page ([e.g. here for `ios-admin`](https://github.com/orgs/Babylonpartners/teams/ios-admin/repositories))

 ### The proxy team to trigger Pull Assigners

 1. Now, we will need another, separate, GitHub team –called the "Proxy team" in Pull Assigner's vocabulary– which will be the team that you'll assign to your PRs via `CODEOWNERS` to trigger Pull Assigner on those PRs (†)

-   * For the iOS repos, the proxy team we use –to assign people from the `@Babylonpartners/iOS-Admin` to our PRs– is called `@Babylonpartners/iOS-PullAssigner`, so if you are using the same list of people from `iOS-Admin` you can use the `iOS-PullAssigner` proxy team directly without creating a new one
+   * For the iOS repos, the proxy team we use –to assign people from the `@Babylonpartners/iOS-Admin` to our PRs– is called `@Babylonpartners/iOS-PullAssigner`, so if you are using the same list of people from `iOS-Admin` you can also use the `iOS-PullAssigner` for your proxy team directly without creating a new one
    * If instead you created a separate team because for your case the list of people in `iOS-Admin` wasn't matching the people you wanted to assign PRs for your repo, you'll need to [create a new GitHub team again](https://github.com/orgs/Babylonpartners/new-team), but this time leave it with no member in it (since it will only act as proxy)

-2. Then, again, **make sure that the proxy team has access to your repository**, via the "Repositories" tab in the team's page (e.g. https://github.com/orgs/Babylonpartners/teams/ios-pullassigner/repositories)
+2. Next, **make sure that the proxy team has access to your repository**, via the "Repositories" tab in the team's page (e.g. https://github.com/orgs/Babylonpartners/teams/ios-pullassigner/repositories)

 > _(†) Side note: This proxy team is not strictly necessary, but if you don't use a proxy team and instead use the team you just declared above directly, that means that everybody will be notified every time a new PR is created and `CODEOWNERS` affects that team containing all your reviewers to pick from, before that team gets removed from the reviewers by Pull Assigners once it has assigned only N people from the team.
 This is why using a proxy team without any member in it to trigger Pull Assigner is usually preferrable_

 ### Configure Pull Assigners with those GitHub teams

-If you're reusing the `iOS-Admin` and `iOS-PullAssigner` teams for your repo setup, you have nonthing special to configure on https://pullreminders.com as those teams are already configured.
-You can skip to the next section.
+If you are reusing the `iOS-Admin` and `iOS-PullAssigner` teams for your repo setup, you have nothing special to configure on https://pullreminders.com as those GitHub teams are already configured in Pull Assigner; so you can skip to the next section.

-If you've created new teams (team listing reviewers + proxy team) because you need to act on a different list of people for your repo, you'll need to log in to https://pullreminders.com and add the GitHub teams to Pull Assigner's configuration via [this screen](https://pullreminders.com/installs/6124714/assigner)
+But if you have created new teams (team listing reviewers + proxy team) –because you needed to act on a different list of people for your repo– you'll need to log in to https://pullreminders.com and add the GitHub teams to Pull Assigner's configuration via [this screen](https://pullreminders.com/installs/6124714/assigner)

  - Click "Add Team"
  - Select the team containing all your potential reviewers in the dropdown menu